 Travelling with a compromised immune system means taking greater care and minimising your risks whilst on-the-go.
 The following tips will help keep you in good nick whilst you’re away:

-Having cancer shouldn’t deter you from taking that long awaited holiday.
-Once you’ve compared travel insurance policies, spoken to your insurance provider and taken all the necessary precautions there’s nothing left to do but focus on enjoying your trip.
+Having cancer shouldn’t deter you from taking that long-awaited holiday.
+Once you’ve researched your options, spoken to your insurance provider and taken all the necessary precautions there’s nothing left to do but focus on enjoying your trip.
 Have fun!

 If you’re over 50, finding travel insurance can be a daunting task.
 Need help?
 We’ve put together a clear and comprehensive guide to seniors travel insurance to clear up any grey areas.